Yramklass/POL-ID/README.md

-# POL-ID: Deep Learning for Pollen Detection and Classification in the Authentication of South African Honey🍯🔬
+# POL-ID: Deep Learning for Pollen Detection and Classification in the Authentication of South African Honey

 **POL-ID** is an end-to-end deep learning pipeline designed to automate the process of melissopalynology (the study of pollen in honey).
 By analyzing microscopic images of honey slides, this project detects and classifies pollen grains to determine the honey's floral and geographical origin, providing a powerful tool for quality control and authentication.